hussainali99a/my-code/README.md

 # For excel(clean and processed data) ,  dashboard and Pivot_table sheet : Datasets/Pizza_sale_analysis_dashboard.xlsx
 # Feel free to reach out on linkdin or mail me for new suggestions
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+# project 6 : Uber ride analysis (June Month)
+# Description : Analyse the uber data , used the advanced dax function , taken out many insights
+# dataset : go to dataset folders uber_details and location
+# For dashboard : do to dashboard folder (.pbix file)